Guide to North American

 In 2010, Manitoba launched a shared EPR program for packaging and paper recycling, with the costs apportioned to industry/producers (80%) and municipalities (20%).
 Currently, the government of Manitoba is reviewing a proposed plan to transition to a full EPR program that is 100% funded and managed by the industry.

-Source: Full EPR Transition Plan Development
+Sources: Full EPR Transition Plan Development, Circular Materials

 New Brunswick